Carreau/phd-dissertation/parts/part2.rst

 *********************
 ..
 2

-Passive microrheology was performed on vesicle  present prepared in oocyte.
-To do so, vesicle present in :ref:`prepared oocyte <oocyte_preparation>` were trapped using a :ref:`single optical trap <time_shared_ot>`.
+Passive microrheology was performed on vesicles inside the prepared in oocytes.
+To do so, vesicle present in :ref:`prepared oocytes <oocyte_preparation>` were trapped using a :ref:`single optical trap <time_shared_ot>`.

-After :ref:`Laser Calibration <laser_calibration>`, one of the oocyte is brought into the field of view of the microscope and the oocyte is move until nucleus is into view and in microscope focal plane.
+After :ref:`Laser Calibration <laser_calibration>`, one of the oocytes is brought into the field of view of the microscope and the oocyte is move until nucleus is into view and in microscope focal plane.
 The optical tweezer is positioned on a vesicle and set to a low power (1mW)  and is used only to record the spontaneous motion of the endogenous vesicle for 10 seconds without trapping them.
-The recorded trajectory are hereafter restricted to a displacement of 500nm to stay in the linear regime of the photodiode.
+The recorded 10s trajectory are hereafter restricted to a displacement of 500nm to remain in the linear regime of the photodiode.

-Bright field picture of the sample is automatically taken before and after each passive microrheology measurement.
+A bright field picture of the sample is automatically taken before and after each passive microrheology measurement.

 From the recorded displacement the power spectral density of the vesicle displacement is calculated.

-After performing passive microrheology measurement, :ref:`active microrheology measurement <active_microrheology>` are made on the same vesicle.
+After performing passive microrheology measurement, :ref:`active microrheology measurements <active_microrheology>` are made on the same vesicle.

 .. _active_microrheology: